- Home

 Class Format

-Your classes with me as your instructor follow a lecture/in-class activity format.
-That means that while I will lecture to familiarize you with concepts, much of our class time is spent with in-class exercises.
-Sometimes these exercises are done individually and sometimes in groups.
-Some days we will draw graphs, somedays we will build economic models, but most frequently we will used the tools we learn to create and solve problems.
-In short, we will build an economic toolboxes and then apply those tools to current events in the world around us.
+Your classes with me as your instructor follow a lecture/discussion/in-class activity format.
+That means that while I will familiarize you with concepts, much of our class time is spent with in-class activities.
+Sometimes these are exercises done individually and sometimes in groups.
+Some days we will draw graphs, some days we will debate issues, but most frequently we will apply the tools from our lessons to solve problems.
+In short, we will build economic models and then apply those tools to current events in the world around us.

 The in-class exercises are similar to homework and exam questions; thus, if you participate actively, you will earn better scores on those assessments.
 Discussions are free flowing so please come to class with questions.
 The exams are open note, so it is in your best interests to bring a notebook to class and take notes.